Sayoung1984/lococlu/README.md

 * If user manager not on mgrlist, dskbill script will fall into infinite running loop

 ## Current Version
+## v0.5.0
+* Changed the realtime sitrep system into universal single sitrep file, with line data type declarations.
+To lower the NFS exchange frequency, and as preparation to move from text log system to rsyslog system.
 ## v0.4.1
 * Added admin lccmain bypass whitelist function (/receptionist/lococlu/backstage.conf).
 No SSH2 needed now.
 ## v0.4.0